Engaged Faculty Retreat

 Brigham Young University: Chris Crippen (email@example.com)

 - Late registration: between January 15 and February 12

-Watch for more information to come about conference schedule and accommodations.
-Feel free to reach out to Natalie Hales, UCCEN Program Coordinator, with any questions: Email: email@example.com Phone: 801-626-7737
+Watch for more information to come about the conference schedule and accommodations.
+Feel free to reach out to Natalie Hales, UCCEN Program Coordinator, with any questions: Email: firstname.lastname@example.org Phone: 801-626-7737